Northern Cheyenne Tribe

 - The economy is primarily supported by the federal government, tribal government, farming/ranching, and non-native/native owned businesses.
 The tribe is the largest employer on the reservation.

-- The tribe's annual celebrations include the Lame Deer 4th of July Pow Wow, Northern Cheyenne Memorial Day Celebration and the Ashland Labor Day Pow Wow.
+- The tribe's annual celebrations include the Memorial Day Powwow, White River Days Celebration, Lame Deer 4th of July Pow Wow, and the Ashland Labor Day Pow Wow.